We are committed to ensuring that you are able to live in a

 The Neighbourhood Partner will investigate neighbour problems

-Advisor will investigate issues involving your neighbour such as
+issues involving your neighbour such as loud music and Hate crimes

-As part of the support for complainants, we also have an Anti
+As part of our support for complainants, we also have an

-Social Behaviour (ASB) Legal Advisor who will provide guidance and
+Anti Social Behaviour (ASB) Legal Advisor who will provide guidance

-support to the Home Living Advisor and / or Neighbourhood Partner
+and support to the Home Living Advisors and / or Neighbourhood

-on how to deal with the anti social behaviour and also should legal
+Partners on how to deal with reports of anti social

 proceedings be instigated.